 The train to Kanchanaburi can only be accessed from a different train station named Thonburi Train Station.

 Travel by Road

-As the railway systems in Bangkok are limited, taxi is another popular way of getting from point A to B. You can hail any taxi when the red light (sometimes green) in front of their window screen is turned on.
+As the railway systems in Bangkok are limited, taxi (not a Bangkok Public Transport) is another popular way of getting from point A to B. You can hail any taxi when the red light (sometimes green) in front of their window screen is turned on.

 Waiting for a taxi, with the typical Yellow-Green colours or the complete Pink Taxis.